-This year, there will also be a people's choice award of £100, for one of the exhibited artworks/artists, as championed by the audience.
+This year, there was also be a people's choice award of £100, for one of the exhibited artworks/artists, as championed by the audience.

 This year’s exhibiting artists are: